|Values are valid only on day of printing.|

 Maternal screens provide an estimation of risk, not a diagnosis.
 A negative result indicates that the estimated risk falls below the screen cutoff.
 A positive result indicates that the estimated risk exceeds the screen cutoff.

 Sequential Maternal Screening, Part 1, Serum results are negative when the calculated risk is below 1/50 (2%).
-If Part 1 is negative, submit an additional specimen in the second trimester (order #60700 Sequential Maternal Screening, Part 2, Serum).
+If Part 1 is negative, submit an additional specimen in the second trimester (order SEQF / Sequential Maternal Screening, Part 2, Serum).

 Sequential Maternal Screening, Part 2, Serum results are negative when the calculated risk is below 1/270 (0.37%).
 Negative results mean that the risk is less than the established cutoff; they do not guarantee the absence of Down syndrome.

-Results are positive when the risk is greater than the established cutoff (ie, >1/50 in Sequential Maternal Screening, Part 1, Serum and >1/270 in Sequential Maternal Screening, Part 2, Serum).
+Results are positive when the risk is greater than the established cutoff (ie, > or =1/50 in Sequential Maternal Screening, Part 1, Serum and > or =1/270 in Sequential Maternal Screening, Part 2, Serum).
 Positive results are not diagnostic.

 When both Sequential Maternal Screening Part 1 and Part 2 are performed with a screen cutoff of 1/270, the combination of maternal age, nuchal translucency (NT), pregnancy-associated plasma protein A (PAPP-A), alpha-fetoprotein (AFP), unconjugated estriol (uE3), human chorionic gonadotropin (hCG), and inhibin A has an overall detection rate of approximately 90% with a false-positive rate of approximately 3% to 4%.
 In practice, both the detection rate and false-positive rate vary with maternal age.